Gemma Thorley CBT

 My Services

-With 1 in 4 people experiencing mental health difficulties such as depression and anxiety there is more and more need for people to find support and help.
+With 1 in 4 people experiencing mental health difficulties such as depression, anxiety, OCD and PTSD there is more and more need for people to find support and help.

-As a fully qualified and accredited Cognitive Behavioural Therapist and Counsellor, with over 10 years experience, I can help you move beyond these difficulties.
+As a team of fully qualified and accredited Cognitive Behavioural Therapists, counsellors and EMDR specialists we can help you move beyond these difficulties.

 Taking the first step down the path is the hardest part.

-Give me a call today to see how I can help.
+Give me a call today and we can discuss how myself or a member of my team can help.

 Anxiety